Political polarization in the United States: Demonization

 Potentially both a cause and effect of polarization is "demonization" of political opponents, such as accusing them not just of being wrong about certain legislation or policies but of hating their country, or the use of what are called 'devil terms' — defined by communications professor Jennifer Mercieca as "things that are so unquestionably bad that you can't have a debate about them".
-Some examples include the accusations that President Biden has a plan, to "flood our country with terrorists, fentanyl, child traffickers, and MS-13 gang members", and that "Under President Biden's leadership ...
+Some examples include the accusations that President Biden had a plan to "flood our country with terrorists, fentanyl, child traffickers, and MS-13 gang members", and that "Under President Biden's leadership ...
 We face an unprecedented assault on the American way of life by the radical left" (Mary E. Miller-IL), that "Democrats are so enamored of power that they want to legalize cheating in elections," (Andy Biggs-AZ), "America-hating Socialists seek to upend the American way of life based on freedom and liberty and replace it with dictatorial government that controls every aspect of our lives" (Mo Brooks-AL).

-While "demonizing communication style" has been in use "for years" among "media personalities and the occasional firebrand lawmaker", its use became popular among high level politicians with the election of Donald Trump and with the 2022 election has become widespread among "the 139 House Republicans who challenged the Electoral College vote" in January 2021, according to a 2022 study of "divisive rhetoric" in 3.7 million "tweets, Facebook ads, newsletters and congressional speeches" by the New York Times.
+While "demonizing communication style" has been in use "for years" among "media personalities and the occasional firebrand lawmaker", its use became popular among high level politicians with the election of Donald Trump and with the 2022 election has become widespread among "the 139 House Republicans who challenged the Electoral College vote" in January 2021, according to a 2022 study of "divisive rhetoric" in 3.7 million "tweets, Facebook ads, newsletters and congressional speeches" by The New York Times.
 Checking the Congressional Record, the Times found Republicans have "more than quadrupled their use of divisive rhetoric" since the early 2010s.

-An example of the escalation in aggressive attack is Republican House leader Kevin McCarthy, who after the January 6 insurrection "implored members of his party to tone down their speech", saying, 'We all must acknowledge how our words have contributed to the discord in America ...
+An example of the escalation in aggressive attack is Republican House leader Kevin McCarthy, who after the January 6 protests "implored members of his party to tone down their speech", saying, 'We all must acknowledge how our words have contributed to the discord in America ...
 No more name calling, us versus them.'"
 However in "dozens of tweets since then" McCarthy has referred to "Democrats as 'radical' leftists" who "prefer China to the United States" and are "ruining America".
-(A "few Democrats", such as former Representative Bill Pascrell of New Jersey, also have "frequently" used "demonizing speech on Twitter".)
+A "few Democrats", such as former Representative Bill Pascrell of New Jersey, also have "frequently" used "demonizing speech on Twitter".
 Some political scientists have warned that "factionalism is alarming because it makes compromise harder and normalizes" divisive rhetoric throughout the country.